 Note: Amazon allows only one request for feedback or a product review per order.
 Once you have set up your campaigns, check your Scheduling page to make sure that no orders are scheduled to receive more than one request.

-To be safe, you can always use the campaign rules "Send if the number of previous emails for the order is = 0" or "Email sent from specific campaign?" to make sure your requests do not overlap.
+To be safe, you can always use the campaign rules "Send based on number of previous emails" or "Send if email sent from specific campaign" to make sure your requests do not overlap.

 If you are not sure what email strategy will best serve your needs, please contact us to ask questions or request a personal account review.